kulfoniasty/scores/README.md

 The master branch of this repository is left empty on purpose.
 It contains only pom.xml, README.MD and Maven Wrapper configuration.

+There are two competing solutions to the given assignments.
+Both described below.

 # Explicit solution

 On the `explicit-solution` branch you can find a solution which is an explicit implementation of the requirements given in the PDF.